iceddante/DatabaseObfuscator/README.md

 **fakerStrategy** allows user to specify any faker data generation path.
 Currently faker methods that take input parameters are not supported but it would probably be simple to support a syntax like "address.streetAddress$true".
 See <https://github.com/DiUS/java-faker> for all available functions

-**strategy** will refer to an internal enumeration that can be expanded to include different datapoints
+**strategy** will refer to an internal enumeration that can be expanded to include different datapoints.
+The **dataset** strategy allows the user to setup a dataset JSON dat file that contains text.
+One line from the file will be randomly selected